metamaden/gdc_download_tools/README.md

 Files will download to your current working directory.
 It works well to navigate to the same directory as the software and manifest, and to initiate the download from there.

+# File Types
+Available data is stored in a variety of different formats, each of which typically has its own semantics, standards, and QC.
+Check the semantics online, and also check the preprocessing pipeline(s) on the TCGA wiki page.

+# XML Files
+Often, clinical, biospecimen, and tumor data are available only in XML format.
+Thus it can be very useful to know how to parse these XML files and re-format as a flat dataframe.
+For more information, see the examples folder for information and an example involving the COAD-READ project sample biospecimen data.

 # Example

 To download the idat (level 1) HM450 methylation array images for COAD-READ cohort samples, first assemble a file manifest to be used in the GDC File Transfer client.